Ancient philosophy and brilliant copywriting are not things you’d expect to be spliced together.

 It’s logic again, innit.

-Where possible support what you’re saying.
+Well-researched info is at the heart of getting your facts straight.
+Where possible, support what you’re saying.
 Truthful, honest content should go hand-in-hand with well-written content.

 I continually demonstrate to you how brilliant I am at creating cantankerous copy.
-If you’re a business renegade, tired to your eye teeth of terrible B2B wordage, I implore you to click here.
+If you’re a business renegade, tired to your eyeteeth of terrible B2B wordage, I implore you to click here.